Bills to let 6,700 fans back in stadium for playoff game

 Governor Cuomo announced that the state will allow just over 6,700 fans at the home game on Jan 9 or 10.
-Fans will be required to take a COVID test before the game in order to attend, and contact tracing will be taking place after the game.
+Fans will be required to take a COVID test before the game in order to attend and contact tracing will take place after the game.

-Season ticket members will be notified by seniority and tickets not expected to be available for the general public.
-Fans will be required to pay for testing, which will be administered in Lot 4.
+Season ticket members will be notified by seniority and tickets are not expected to be available for the general public.
+Fans will be required to pay for testing, which will be administered at the stadium.

 Cuomo said the fact that the stadium was outdoors made “all the difference.”